Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 started a Photography studio in Redfield, SD.
 Later, while managing the

-park concessions of Pactola Lake (in the Black Hills) Darrel earned a
+park concessions of Pactola Lake (in the Black Hills) Darrel attended the

 Darrel partnered in the first Kawasaki/Suzuki dealership in Omaha, but was